-Install printers on macOS devices with a Custom Printer Library item in Kandji.
+Install printers on macOS devices with a Custom Printer library item in Kandji.

-- The location description (eg. 2nd Floor)
+- The location description (for example, 2nd Floor)

-- The printer URI (eg. lpd://192.168.0.43/queue_name or ipp://hostname.local/queue_name)
+- The printer URI (for example, lpd://192.168.0.43/queue_name or ipp://hostname.local/queue_name)

 Creating a Custom Printer library item